aprusek/Soapbox/readme.md

 It is too big, too complex, and controls everything.<BR>
 2 Million lines of code... good luck understanding that.<BR>
 <BR>
-Andriod does not use systemd.<BR>
+Android does not use systemd.<BR>
 Busybox does not use systemd.<BR>
 *BSD* does not use systemd.<BR>
 Commercial Unix variants do not use systemd.<BR>
 <BR>
-Ask the Internet (or your favourtie AI) what happens when a system is started in single user mode and systemd is present.<BR>
+Ask the Internet (or your favourite AI) what happens when a system is started in single user mode and systemd is present.<BR>
 You will either laugh or cry<BR>

 <H1>MMBASIC</H1>